I’m Megan. Thank you for being here.

 Meanwhile, my travels had left me quite ill with ongoing digestive issues, which I battled for the next several years.
 After feeling “off” for such a long time, answers finally came when I began seeing a functional medicine doctor who took a more holistic approach to healing.
 I had seen a general practitioner who did blood work and told me I was completely fine, but I knew better.
 My connection with my body is one of my most precious gifts.
 I dug deeper and sought my own cure.
 I was diagnosed with SIBO (small intestinal bacterial overgrowth); a genetic mold illness; and overall inflammation, particularly around my heart.
 Only after implementing necessary changes in my diet and following a carefully concocted regimen of supplements & herbs did I begin to heal physically.
 I am insanely passionate about physical health; I know firsthand the distress that illness and mistreatment of the body can cause a person, as well as the determination that’s required to heal.

 The beautiful-eyed guy and I got married.
 I studied Mindfulness in graduate school, and I followed up my postgraduate studies with an intensive, Positive Psychology-based training in personal & executive coaching through the CaPP Institute.
 All of my passions, from writing to mindfulness to teaching & coaching, have converged on this platform.
-My mission is to serve and to be a light for people.
+My mission is to inspire & empower.
 I believe the most valuable thing we can do with our time here is to love.
 Whole-heartedly, unapologetically, without reservation.
-The many beautiful blessings & challenges I’ve been gifted in this life have delivered me here and boy has it been one wild ride!
+The many beautiful blessings & challenges I’ve been gifted in my life so far have delivered me here and boy has it been one wild ride!